pxlrbt/move-wsl/README.md

 If the file doesn't exist create it manually.
 Then exit your distro, terminate it (`wsl -t YOUR_DISTRO`) and start it again.
 For further options see [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#user).

+Some distributions also allow settings the default user via command line with `YOUR_DISTRO config --default-user YOUR_USER` (e.g. `ubuntu config --default-user johndoe`).
+Make sure to shutdown your distro before (`wsl -t YOUR_DISTRO`).

 ### Standard distro switched when moving it

 Since we need to unregister to import it with the same name, the standard distro can be switched.
 Just set your standard distro again: